In case if you are using Mac M1 or above you need to run Linux VM to build Memgraph.

 brew install lima

-$ limactl start
+$ limactl create

 ?
 Creating an instance "default" [Use arrows to move, type to filter]